Trozdol/icondemo/README.md

 cordova build ios

 # How about now?
 Still no?
 Ok then try...
 # (be careful if you had a bunch of custom work done in the platforms/ios folder.
 It will get whacked)

-cordova platform rm ios
+cordova platforms rm ios

 cordova platforms add ios